YotpoLtd/metorikku/README.md

 ##### MQL file
 An MQL (Metorikku Query Language) file defines the steps and queries of the ETL as well as where and what to output.

-For example a simple configuration YAML should be as follows:
+For example a simple configuration YAML (JSON is also supported) should be as follows:
 ```yaml
 steps:
 - dataFrameName: df1